RosaeNLG/rosaenlg/DEVELOPER_GUIDE.md

     - first on GitHub pages: [check the result](https://rosaenlg.github.io/docs-site)
     - then on main website: [check the result](https://rosaenlg.org)

-Misc:

-- remove old branches on Github
-- update the boilerplate

 Update sibling project `rosaenlg-java`.

 Publish new API on Lambda: